-Name: D.O.B.: PLACE PICTURE Allergy to: HERE Weight: lbs.
-Asthma: □ No NOTE: Do not depend on antihistamines or inhalers (bronchodilators) to treat t a severe reaction.
+Name: [D.O.B.: PLACE PICTURE HERE Weight: Ibs.
+Asthma: ☐ Yes (higher risk for a severe reaction) □ No NOTE: Do not depend on antihistamines or inhalers (bronchodilators) to treat t a severe reaction.
 USE EPINEPHR INE.
-Extremely reactive to the following allergens: THEREFORE: \square If checked, give epinephrine immediately if the allergen was LIKELY eaten, for • • \square If checked, give epinephrine immediately if the allergen was DEFINITELY eater n, even if no symptoms are appa rent.
+Extremely reactive to the following allergens: THEREFORE: ☐ If checked, give epinephrine immediately if the allergen was LIKELY eaten, for ☐ If checked, give epinephrine immediately if the allergen was DEFINITELY eaten • rent.